 Do not hesitate to contact your dentist if you experience any of the above symptoms.
 A root canal should be treated right away to prevent the spread of infection, which could put your overall health at risk.

 Most root canals are performed over the course of two visits to the dentist.
 To begin the procedure, your dentist will begin by putting together a treatment plan built specifically for you.
 Once we are ready to begin the procedure, comforting anesthesia and/or sedation will be administered to ensure that you are completely relaxed and at-ease.
 Then, the procedure is completed in a series of steps.

 Despite its reputation, the root canal procedure itself is not actually associated with any real pain or discomfort.
 Instead, it is the toothache that occurs in the lead up to a root canal that causes the real issue.
-We are experts in root canals and the anesthesia that helps you glide through this procedure with ease!
+Our root canal experts offer exceptional care and use anesthesia to help patients glide through this procedure with ease!

 If you have a severely aching or damaged tooth, don’t wait another day to find a solution.
 Jacksonville Complete Dentistry is here to help!
 Request an appointment online today for expert restorative dentistry in Jacksonville, FL.

 Despite the rumors you may have heard, you have nothing to fear if you find out that you need a root canal in Jacksonville.
 This procedure is far from being painful.
 In fact, it’s expressly designed to relieve your pain.
 However, there are still a lot of myths and concerns floating around about this treatment.
 That’s why we’ve answered a few frequently asked questions about root canal therapy in the section below.

 The amount of time your root canal will take depends on which type of tooth is being treated.
 Molars, which are the teeth in the back of your mouth, have more root canals that must be sanitized than front teeth, so treating a molar will take longer.
 In general, you can plan on your procedure lasting between one and two hours.